LiveQiu/JTAG-HS2-SMT2/README.md

 ## Note

+- I added the gerber file for JTAG-HS3 found online, But I don't know if they will work.
+It is not recommended that you use it directly.
+- I won't open source the gerber file for JTAG-SMT2 for the time being.
 - I compiled the latest release version software using Visual-Studio-2022.
 - This version of the firmware should be the JTAG-HS2 version.
 - FT232HL-Download-tool/Eep.bin is FT232 firmware, if you have newer firmware,you should rename file as Eep.bin